kotaenokida/CMS-Demo-iOS/ReadMe.md

 Multiple marker sets can be loaded by KudanAR.
 A marker set can be updated independently to the other marker sets.

-In order for this sample project to work you will need to:
+## Instructions
 1. Clone the repo
-2. Download the appropriate KudanAR framework from the [Kudan website](https://www.kudan.eu/download-sdk/)
+2. Download the appropriate KudanAR framework from the [Kudan website](https://www.xlsoft.com/en/products/kudan/download.html)
-3. Put **KudanAR.framework** into the project's root directory
+3. Put `KudanAR.framework` into the project's root directory
 4. Upload the assets contained within the `CMS Content` to your own server and alter the assets as you wish.
 5. Open `CMSNetworking.h` and update the value of `kJSONURL` on line `6` to that of your own server.
 6. Alternatively, to test the app with content from Kudan's server, open `CMSNetworking.h` and remove the comment from on line 3: `//#define KUDAN_SERVER`
 7. The app looks for `test.json` on the server as to where it should find the rest of its data.
 You can change this to your hearts content.
 Details on `test.json` are below.

-##JSON Details
+## JSON Details

 **test.json**